Wally Burley, LAWS

 It’s been a while since my last article in Impact; but as they say a week is a long time in politics – so as you can imagine there’s quite a bit to report.

 We have seen some really positive developments on the Animal Welfare front.
-Notably, seek after campaigning for a ban on the use of electric shock collars I was delighted when, thumb on 25th June this year, check and after a detailed consultation period, the Minister announced a proposed ban on electronic training devices.
+Notably, after campaigning for a ban on the use of electric shock collars I was delighted when, on 25th June this year, and after a detailed consultation period, the Minister announced a proposed ban on electronic training devices.
 This is a great step forwards in protecting animals from unnecessary harm.